smartsurgerytek/dentistry-inference-fastapi/README.md

 Additionally, the class is NOT necessary, but ensure a well-structured arrangement of folders, as we are still in the early stages of development.

-Last, kindly provide your demonstrations in the notebook folders.
+Last, kindly provide your demonstrations in the notebooks folder.

 ## Docstring
 ```